 About

-The character 醐 (hú) is a phono-semantic compound.
-The left radical 酉 (yǒu), a wine vessel, generally indicates alcoholic beverages or fermentation.
-The right component 胡 (hú) provides the pronunciation.
-Its primary meaning is an extremely refined, pure form of clarified butter or the richest cream skimmed from milk.
-Because it signifies the highest level of dairy purity, 醐 appears chiefly in Buddhist texts and specific compounds like tihu, where it metaphorically represents the essence of wisdom, the ultimate truth, or supreme enlightenment.
+醐 (hú) is a phono-semantic compound: the left-side radical 酉 (yǒu), a wine vessel, indicates alcoholic beverages or fermentation, and the right-side component 胡 (hú) gives the sound.
+It denotes an extremely refined, pure clarified butter, the richest skimming of milk.
+Because of its associations with supreme purity and refinement, the character appears primarily in the Buddhist compound 醍醐 (tíhú), where it metaphorically represents the essence of wisdom, ultimate truth, or supreme enlightenment.

 Etymology Hide